|Sputnik Signs (page 2)|

 |Lakeside Motel [gone]

-The Hilltop Auto sputnik is installed on top of their canopy.
-For more, see this website. [map]
+The Hilltop Auto sputnik was installed on a pole about the canopy.
+The sign was gone by 2022.
+For more, see this website.

 The sputnik at the Park Plaza strip mall was installed on top of its sign.
 This photo is from 2008.
 By 2012, the sign and sputnik were gone.
 The strip mall is now known as Bailey Plaza.

-Rabe's Service Station sputnik is installed on a pole high above the canopy. [map]
+Rabe's Service Station sputnik was installed on a pole high above the canopy.
+This one was still there in 2019 but by 2021 it had been removed. it is now in a private collection.

 The Lakeside Motel sign had only one plastic panel when this photo was taken in 2011.
 By 2014, both panels and the sputnik were gone.